dadlovesuj/dadlovesuj.github.io/README.md

 # Call Dad at 917-719-0915 ANYTIME you want
 # Email Dad at dad@dadlovesuj.com ANYTIME you want
 # Ask a grown-up to help you talk to Dad and they WILL since it is your RIGHTS!
+# All you have to remember is DadLovesUJ.com to come back here
+# This site will be here forever to help you find your Dad
 # :-)

 ## Dad Loves UJ